Honey, Our Kids Are Nonexistent

 "But you barely have to try!"
-Scorpius tilted her chin up and Rose's heart fluttered a bit –not that she would admit it.
+Scorpius tilted her chin up and Rose's heart fluttered a bit—not that she would admit it.
 "You're the top of our class!
-You're the top of all the classes you've ever taken –even Divination, which you're mother hated and didn't completely succeed!
-You're easily the most beautiful girl in the school –no, in the universe!!"
+You're the top of all the classes you've ever taken—even Divination, which your mother hated and didn't completely succeed!
+You're easily the most beautiful girl in the school—no, in the universe!"

 She pursed her lips.
 "Um, you're laying it on a little thick."
 But she did like where he was going.

 "Rosie, it was a stroke of luck that I caught it and you didn't.
 You really are the best at everything in life, though.
 You're always number one."
-He kissed her then, hard and passionately.
-"You're always number one in my heart," he breathed huskily.
+He kissed her then, hard and fervently.
+"You're always number one in my heart," he breathed huskily after he broke away.

 The apples of her cheeks flushed with a very healthy color at that.
 "So, if I'm number one in the heart of the winner, then doesn't that mean I won the game, in a way?"

 He chuckled at her logic.
 "Vicariously, yes.
 You're the real winner, Rosebud."